diverso-lab/uvlhub-docs/docs/architecture/project_structure.md

 ## docker

+### entrypoints

+### development_entrypoints.sh

+Entrypoint script that is launched when running the web app container in development environment.

+### production_entrypoints.sh

+Entrypoint script that is launched when running the web app container in production environment.

+### render_entrypoints.sh

+Entrypoint script that is launched when running the web app container in Render environment.

 ### images

 #### Dockerfile.dev
 Docker file for building the application's development image.
 It includes all dependencies and configurations needed for a development environment.

+#### Dockerfile.locust
+Docker file for running load and stress tests using Locust package

 #### Dockerfile.mariadb
 Docker file for building a MariaDB image, a SQL database.
 It is used to integrate the database into the development or production environment.

 #### Dockerfile.prod
 Docker file for building the application's production image.
 It is optimized for performance and security.

+#### Dockerfile.render
+Docker file for deploying the application on Render.com service

 ### letsencrypt
 This directory is related to Let's Encrypt, a free certificate authority.
 It contains scripts and configurations for the automatic generation of SSL certificates.